Dolce & Gabbana: Hong Kong photography ban

+Blackamoor earrings and "Slave Sandal"

+The brand's Spring 2013 runway show in Milan in September 2012 drew accusations of racial insensitivity for featuring earrings depicting Blackamoor figures.
+The designers defended the accessories by citing the imagery's history in Sicilian decorative arts.

+In March 2016, a $2,395 lace-up shoe from the Spring 2016 collection appeared on the brand's website under the name "Slave Sandal in Napa Leather With Pompoms."
+Following the backlash, the company renamed the product "Decorative Flat Sandal" Retailers such as Saks Fifth Avenue had listed the shoe without the word "slave".

 Gay adoption and in vitro fertilization

 In an interview on 16 March 2015, issue of Italian magazine Panorama, Stefano Gabbana and Domenico Dolce caused controversy when they remarked, "We oppose gay adoptions.
 The only family is the traditional one."
 They also criticized in vitro fertilisation (IVF) and surrogacy by saying, "No chemical offspring and rented uterus: life has a natural flow, there are things that should not be changed."

 Critics took to social media to voice their opposition, with the hashtag #BoycottDolceGabbana garnering 30,000 tweets on Twitter in five days.
 Celebrities, including Elton John, Madonna, Victoria Beckham, Ricky Martin, Martina Navratilova and Courtney Love, were among those expressing anger over the remarks.
+However, Zoe Saldana defended them citing this to be their personal opinions and a matter of free speech.

 According to Guardian, "in an interview in 2006, Gabbana revealed that he had approached a woman to be the mother of his baby but made it clear that he struggled with the idea of a same-sex family.

 "I am opposed to the idea of a child growing up with two gay parents," he said.
 "A child needs a mother and a father.
 I could not imagine my childhood without my mother.
 I also believe that it is cruel to take a baby away from its mother."

 More than 10,000 people signed an online petition calling for Macy's and Debenhams to stop stocking the brand in their department stores, until D&G retracted their statements and apologized.
 Protesters also gathered outside Dolce & Gabbana's flagship London shop calling for an international boycott of the luxury fashion store.